zeditor01/cdc_examples/C004_cdcvsam.md

 <br><hr>

 <h2 id="3.0">3.
 SMPE Installation of Code Libraries</h2>

-<p>SMPE installation is a well documented, standardised process that every systems programming shop manages with
-their own standards.
-It is outside the scope of this paper, aside from noting that it is a pre-requisite to the followng stages.</p>
+SMPE installation is a well documented, standardised process that every systems programming shop manages with their own standards.
+It is outside the scope of this paper, aside from noting that it is a pre-requisite to the followng stages.

-<p>Once the SMPE installation is complete, the following target libraries will exist under the chosen high level qualifier.
-(CDCV in this example).</p>
+Once the SMPE installation is complete, the following target libraries will exist under the chosen high level qualifier.
+(CDCV in this example).

  <table>
   <tr><td width=200><b>Library</b></td><td width=500><b>Contents</b></td></tr>